A guide for buying a boat for the first time

 Consider how you might use a boat to help narrow your options.
 Leisurely fishing on a lake or pond lends itself to one kind of boat.
 Wakeboarding lends itself to another type entirely.
 If you plan to keep the boat for several years, think about how many passengers you will have in your boat.
 Making a choice can be a balancing act between how comfortable your passengers will be vs. how much baggage or cargo you may carry.

 Consider where you will store the boat when it’s not in use.
 If you plan to keep your boat on a trailer and drive it around to multiple bodies of water, you may lean toward a smaller boat.
 One other thing to consider is the type of boat engine.
 If you're a first-time buyer, you may not be familiar with the differences between inboard and outboard engines, pod drive, and sterndrive engines.
 Knowing how you'll use the boat will help you narrow down the engine options when you shop, and test drive the boats.
-Learn more about the best boat for first-time buyers, the best time of year to buy a boat, and the best boats for families.

 Determine your budget and payment options